The importance of on-campus recruitment – how to do it right?

 There are a few methods you can use to make the most out of on-campus recruiting.

 Attend job fairs

 Attending job fairs can be beneficial for several reasons.
 As a recruiter, you meet face to face with several candidates in a short period of time.
 This short time frame is not only an opportunity for job seekers to present their resume and their skills but is also a chance for you to market your employer brand.
 Furthermore, such events help you see certain things from a different (new) perspective.
-You meet with different personalities which might make you realize that your company needs something that was not on your plans before.
-But most importantly, during such events, you can closely observe your competitors’ hiring strategy and maybe realize what needs to be improved in yours.
+You meet with different personalities which might make you realise that your company needs something that was not on your plans before.
+But most importantly, during such events, you can closely observe your competitors’ hiring strategy and maybe realise what needs to be improved in yours.

 Be active in student clubs

-Student clubs organize different events that usually gather a large campus audience.
+Student clubs organise different events that usually gather a large campus audience.
 Use these events in your benefit and such clubs as your brand ambassador.
 You can participate in clubs’ events as a speaker, representing your company or you can help the clubs financially and get recognition in return.
 Both ways will help you increase your brand awareness among the student body.
-Once students are aware of your company, you can use club leaders and the university’s career center as your messenger for future job postings.
+Once students are aware of your company, you can use club leaders and the university’s career centre as your messenger for future job postings.

 Several companies provide scholarships to students with talent that fits the company needs, hoping that in return these students will join their team in the future.
 This is a great method because if you manage to recruit such students, you don’t win just the talent but also loyalty.
-The recipients of the scholarship will associate their success with your brand which will make it difficult for them to switch companies afterward.
+The recipients of the scholarship will associate their success with your brand which will make it difficult for them to switch companies afterwards.
 However, this method is not always a success.
 Sometimes giving such scholarships will result in sunk costs for the company simply because the recipient student might not be interested in the job or the company at all.

 Overall, being active on students’ campuses is always beneficial for you as a recruiter because it helps improve your brand awareness and helps create a talent pipeline.